 This study is currently recruiting participants!

-We are making progress in analyzing the language samples that we will use to measure language growth during the study.
+We continue to work on analyzing our data, including language samples that we will use to measure language growth during the study.
 That will enable us to look at how language skills grow in kindergarten and first grade for bilingual children.

 We have explored different ways of scoring our nonword repetition task to see if some scoring methods are less biased than others.

-We have considered the ways in which parent and teacher reports regarding language skills in bilingual kindergarten children are consistent with each other.
+We have considered the ways in which parent and teacher reports regarding language skills in bilingual kindergarten children are consistent with each other, and with other direct measures of children's language skills.

 Our new narrative dynamic assessment task looks like a promising assessment option.
 It is reliable and captures children's performance well.
 We still need to see if it predicts language growth.